Frazanhibriz/california-housing-prediction/README.md

 ---

-## ✨ Insight
+## ✨ Insights
-- **Median Income (MedInc)** adalah faktor paling dominan yang memengaruhi harga rumah.
+- **Median Income (MedInc)** is the most influential factor in determining house prices.
-- **Latitude & Longitude** juga sangat berpengaruh, menunjukkan lokasi geografis memainkan peran penting.
+- **Latitude & Longitude** play a significant role, reflecting the importance of geographical location.
-- Faktor usia rumah (HouseAge) berpengaruh sedang, sementara variabel lain seperti jumlah ruangan/penduduk relatif kurang signifikan.
+- **HouseAge** has a moderate impact, while features like `AveRooms`, `AveBedrms`, and `Population` contribute less.
-- Model masih kesulitan memprediksi rumah dengan harga ekstrem (outlier).
+- The model struggles slightly with extreme outliers but performs well overall.

 ---